2022 Iowa Catholic Conference

 - Threats to human life from abortion, the death penalty or assisted suicide are never acceptable.

 Parents have the right to choose the kind of education best suited to the needs of their children.
 Public policy should assist parents in exercising that right.

 Racism, both individual and systemic, is an evil which endures in our society and should be condemned.
 Policies should be promoted that will combat racism and its effects in our civic and social institutions.

 God created the world and entrusted it to us as a gift.
 We have the responsibility to care for and protect it and all people, who are part of creation.

 Government should give the needs of the poor and vulnerable preferential consideration.

 Health care is a human right (Compendium of the Social Doctrine of the Church, #166) and essential to protecting human life and dignity, especially for those who may be vulnerable, such as the elderly, the poor, or those with disabilities.

 “The more prosperous nations are obliged, to the extent they are able, to welcome the foreigner in search of the security and the means of livelihood which he cannot find in his country of origin.
-Public authorities should see to it that the natural right is respected that places a guest under the protection of those who receive him.”
-(Catechism of the Catholic Church, 2241).
-The promotion of family unity should be a priority of our immigration system.
-Another duty is to secure one’s border and enforce the law for the sake of the common good.
+Public authorities should see to it that the natural right is respected that places a guest under the protection of those who receive him” (Catechism of the Catholic Church, 2241).
+The Church also recognizes the right of a sovereign nation to secure its borders in furtherance of the common good.

-Government should recognize the First Amendment right of religious groups, including religious minorities, to practice their faith and still participate fully in public life.
+Government should recognize the First Amendment right of religious groups, including religious minorities, to practice their faith consistently in their personal and public lives.